 “Stop!”
-Kaidus shouted, and some of the people turned in his direction.
-Spear in their hands, a few pointed their weapons at him.
-The ground beneath him launched him upward and over the group, barely passing by their heads.
-He heard Vick call out his name, but didn’t give it a second thought.
+Kaidus shouted, and a few of the people turned in his direction.
+Spear in their hands, some pointed their weapons at him.
+The ground beneath immediately bulged outward, launching him upward and over the group.
+He heard Vick call out his name but didn’t give it a second thought.
 “What is going on here?!”
 He demanded.

 “There are more of them!
 I told you this would happen!
 Kill them before more show up!”
 A man screamed from the crowd, his voice filled with panic.

 “Thank goodness you’ve come!
 Did Lady Belinde send you ahead?!
-Where’s the rest of your group?”
+Where are the rest of your group?”
 The man who had been surrounded cried out.

 “Lady Belinde?”
 Kaidus shot a quick glance at the man beside him.